-Our team consists of enthusiastic people, carefully selected to fulfil in the needs of our clients
+Our team consists of enthusiastic individuals, carefully selected to meet the needs of our clients.

-As a firm of Chartered Accountants and Registered Auditors, we embrace the concept of continued professional development.
-The Team has a good balance of people with many years of experience as well as young vibrant professionals with new ideas and energy.
+As a firm of Chartered Accountants and Registered Auditors, we embrace the concept of continuous professional development.
+The team strikes a good balance between experienced professionals with many years of expertise and young, vibrant professionals bringing fresh ideas and energy.

-Over the years, LOGISTA has offered clients its adjustable structure of specialised knowledge.
+Over the years, LOGISTA has provided clients with an adaptable structure of specialized knowledge.

-The fulfilment of client needs ensures that LOGISTA will go from strength to strength in the future.
+The fulfillment of client needs ensures that LOGISTA will continue to grow from strength to strength in the future.

 We are an independent member of BKR International, a leading global association of independent accounting and business advisory firms.
-We are a dynamic firm of publicly registered accountants and auditors that offer a comprehensive service in all fields relating to Auditing, Accounting and Taxation.
+We are a dynamic firm of publicly registered accountants and auditors offering comprehensive services in all fields related to Auditing, Accounting, and Taxation.

-OUR SERVICES
+OUR SERVICES:

-- AUDITAND ASSURANCE SERVICES
+- AUDIT AND ASSURANCE SERVICES

 - ACCOUNTING SERVICES

 - PAYROLL SERVICES

 - TAX SERVICES

-- SECRETARIALAND LEGALADVISORY
+- SECRETARIAL AND LEGAL ADVISORY